Official Toon Tone game

 Toon Tone questions

-Toon Tone is a cartoon color memory game you can play online in the browser.
+Toon Tone is the cartoon color guessing game on toon-tone.com.
 You study a target toon color, the reference disappears, and you rebuild the tone from memory with simple sliders.

 How do you play Toon Tone?